|

 Antonio River was derived from Edwards wells in Brackenridge

 Park and the San Antonio Zoo.
-This one is directly underneath the Hildebrand Ave. bridge, at the top of the swimming hole pictured above.
+This one was directly underneath the Hildebrand Ave. bridge, at the top of the pond pictured above.
 In June of 2000, the San Antonio Water System began discharging recycled water in Brackenridge Park so several Edwards well could be cut off, thereby conserving Edwards supplies and helping maintain springflows at Comal and San Marcos Springs.
 Although unused, this old well leaked when artesian pressure was high, so it was plugged in July of 2008. |

 |